Langtang, Helambu and Manaslu were the three trekking areas hardest hit by the 2015 earthquake and aftershocks. It was horrific.

 - many use a scarf or buff to protect face and mouth

 - “squater” pit toilets are the norm.
-It’s a rare treat to find a sit down loo.

 - you’ll be tempted by pizza, beer, bakeries and everything else.
 Almost everyone spends more money than they expect.